simondiep/github-project-showcase/README.md

 # Todo

-- Replace repo image with actual previews
+- Replace repo image with actual previews by uploading then loading from their respective repos
-- sort by last updated
+  - preview image naming convention
+  - display preview on each repo's readme
 - fetch from Github API
 - write instructions to use